How To Check If Something Was Written with AI (ChatGPT)

 Some articles have their target keyword in what feels like every other sentence.
 Once you spot it, you won't be able to focus on the article.
 It's also extremely off-putting for readers.

 4. Lack of analysis: A third way to tell if an AI wrote an article is if it lacks complex analysis.
-This is because machines are good at collecting data, but they're not so good at turning it into something meaningful.
+Machines are good at collecting data, but they're not so good at turning it into something meaningful.

 If you're reading an article and it feels like it's just a list of facts with no real insight or analysis, there's an even higher chance it was written with AI.
 With ChatGPT, we're nearing the point where AI is able to start to analyze writing, but I still find responses to be very "robotic."

-5. Hallucination of Inaccurate data: This one is more common in AI-generated product descriptions but can also be found in blog posts and articles.
+5. Hallucination of Inaccurate Data: This one is more common in AI-generated product descriptions but can also be found in blog posts and articles.
 THIS IS A HUGE INDICATOR!
-Since machines collect data from various sources, they sometimes make mistakes or simply aren't updated.
+Since machines collect data from various sources, they sometimes make mistakes or use outdated information.

 If a machine doesn't know something but is required to give an output, it'll predict numbers based on patterns (which aren't accurate).
 This happens all the time and is (in my opinion) the easiest predictor of AI.